usnistgov/PARTF/Doc/source/moduleAppendix.rst

 ﻿#######################################
-Appendix B: Pluggable Module Reference
+Appendix C: Pluggable Module Reference
 #######################################

 A pluggable module is a stand-alone module that can be launched by a